danmory/web-hashing-server/README.md

     `` $ go run . -d ``

+6. Access the application on <http://127.0.0.1:8080>

-## Usage with Docker Compose
+## Usage with Docker, Docker Compose

-In progress...
+1. Initilize *.env* file with settings specified in *.env.example*

+2. Start the application

+    `` $ docker-compose up -d ``

+3. Access the application on <http://127.0.0.1:8080>

 ## Tests